 Advertising is a living creature.
 It evolves and changes.
 Also, ads need to be approved by TV stations and other media outlets where it will be shown in many European countries and the U.S. advertising industry is very tightly regulated.
 Some rules range from common sense all the way to very interesting.
 The kind you would say “I had no idea” to.

-Among the common sense ones you can see that you can’t show nudity on national TV stations.
+Among the common-sense ones you can see that you can’t show nudity on national TV stations.
 Less common ones would be that you can’t actually run your ad for hours because it doesn’t classify as an ad anymore.
-In the internet world, Google has put together a nice rule list for gambling ads as an example.
+In the internet world, Google has put together a nice rule list for gambling ads and promoting Virgin casino promo code as an example.
 So rules are everywhere and you must examine them carefully.
 Here are some pointers you should pay attention to in case you are a gambling operator.

 Don’t Advertise to Children

 If you are showing your ad on the website of a football club, you must never show gambling ads on the website sections for kids.
 Most clubs now have a junior team and fans.
 We must all come together and be responsible that children are not the targets.
 If there are kids shirts being sold on the website, no gambling operators logos should be presented.
 Again, target the grown up audience only.

 Tougher Standard to be Introduced on Gambling Advertising